hashimsayed0/OmiEmbed/README.md

-# OmiEmbed+
+# SubOmiEmbed

-**OmiEmbed+: Representation Learning of Multi-omics Data Using Variational Autoencoders for Cancer Type Classification**
+**SubOmiEmbed: Self-supervised Representation Learning of Multi-omics Data for Cancer Type Classification**

 This codebase is built upon https://github.com/zhangxiaoyu11/OmiEmbed

 ## Introduction

-OmiEmbed is a unified framework for deep learning-based omics data analysis, which supports:
+SubOmiEmbed is an extension of OmiEmbed that supports the SSL technique of feature subsetting for the following tasks.

 1. Multi-omics integration
 2. Dimensionality reduction